 Giorgio has collaborated with conductors such as Carlo Rizzi, Jesús López Cobos, Riccardo Frizza, Bruno Bartoletti, Daniel Harding, Bruno Campanella, Nicola Luisotti, Daniel Oren, James Conlon, Michel Plasson, Zubin Mehta… and directors including Pier Luigi Pizzi, Jérôme Savary, Massimo Ranieri, Irina Brook, Sir Peter Hall, Toni Servillo, Luca Ronconi, Stefano Vizioli, Denis Krief, Andrei Serban, Francisco Negrin, Marco Bellocchio and Laurent Pelly.

 Renowned for his Rossini and Donizetti, he performed the title role in Il Barbiere di Siviglia for La Scala, La Fenice, Maggio Musicale Fiorentino, Opéra National de Paris, Opéra de Lausanne, Toulouse Théâtre du Capitole, Sydney Opera House, Bari Teatro Petruzzelli, Lugano LAC… and was Dandini (La Cenerentola) in Paris, Nice, Lausanne, Rome, Florence, Bologna, Frankfurt, Glyndebourne, Cardiff.
 He could also be seen on stage as Taddeo (L’Italiana in Algeri) at the Liceu Barcelona, Berlin Staatsoper, Rome Opera, Aix-en-Provence Festival, and as Don Profondo (Il viaggio a Reims) in a Damiano Michieletto production both at the Melbourne Arts Centre and Sydney Opera House.

-Giorgio made his debut at the San Francisco Opera as Belcore in Donizetti’s Elisir d’amore, a role he reprised for La Scala alongside Rolando Villazón and Nino Machaidze, Berlin Staatsoper, Rome Opera, Teatro Regio Torino, Teatro Colón Buenos Aires, Teatro Carlo Felice di Genova… He sang Enrico in Lucia di Lammermoor in Sydney, Melbourne, Barcelona and Bologna and debuted at the Los Angeles Opera as Dulcamara (L’Elisir d’amore) under James Conlon.
+Giorgio made his debut at the San Francisco Opera as Belcore in Donizetti’s Elisir d’amore, a role he reprised for La Scala alongside Rolando Villazón and Nino Machaidze, Berlin Staatsoper, Rome Opera, Teatro Regio Torino, Teatro Colón Buenos Aires, Teatro Carlo Felice di Genova… He sang Enrico in Lucia di Lammermoor in Sydney, Melbourne, Barcelona and Bologna and was Dulcamara (L’Elisir d’amore) under James Conlon at the Los Angeles Opera.
 He appeared as Peter the Great in Il borgomastro di Saardam for the Festival Donizetti in Bergamo.

-Particularly fond of Mozart, he performed the title role in Le Nozze di Figaro at the Berlin Staatsoper, Deutsche Oper Berlin, Aix-en-Provence Festival, and was Papageno in Die Zauberflöte at the Sanxay Festival.
+Particularly fond of Mozart, he performed the title role in Le Nozze di Figaro at the Berlin Staatsoper, Deutsche Oper Berlin, Aix-en-Provence Festival, and starred as Papageno in Die Zauberflöte at the Sanxay Festival.

 Giorgio Caoduro made his debut at the Washington National Opera as Lescaut in Puccini’s Manon Lescaut and at Covent Garden as Ping in Turandot.
 He appeared as Marcello in La Bohème for the Los Angeles Opera, Berlin Staatsoper and Sydney Opera House.